lumixing/carbon/README.md

 on linux run `client_build.sh`
 pray in both cases
 you most likely need to install glfw, cglm (scoop or yay i guess)
 on windows u gotta do some hacky ass shit ill doc it l8r B)
+SERVER ONLY WORKS IN WINDOWS FOR NOW
+UNTIL I WRITE THE SAME CODE TWICE!!!